-The RC reviews and recommends to the Board the framework of remuneration for key executives and for Directors serving on the Board and Board Committees.
-The review of 5 specific remuneration packages includes fees, salaries, bonuses and incentives.
+The RC reviews and recommends to the Board the framework of remuneration for key executives Provision and for directors serving on the Board and Board committees.
+The review of specific remuneration 6.3 and 7.1 packages includes fees, salaries, bonuses and incentives.
 It also administers the Company's Employee Share Option Schemes and Performance Share Schemes, if any.
+Although the recommendations are made in consultation with Management, the remuneration packages are ultimately approved by the Board.
+No Director is involved in deciding his or her own remuneration.
+In setting the remuneration framework, the RC has considered all aspects of remuneration.
+The RC aims to be fair and avoids rewarding poor performance.

-Remuneration for key executives are based on corporate and individual performance with certain key executives entitled to profit-sharing bonuses based on certain profit on a realized basis.
+Remuneration for key executives is based on corporate and individual performance with certain key executives entitled to profit-sharing bonuses based on certain profit on a realized basis.
 There are appropriate and meaningful measures in place for the purposes of assessing the performance of the Executive Directors and key management personnel.
 Although the recommendations are made in consultation with Management, the remuneration packages are ultimately approved by the Board.
 No Director is involved in deciding his own remuneration.